 A joint mortgage considers both your and your child’s income, as well as any money outstanding on your own mortgage.
 Both you and your child will be named on the mortgage offer and you be named on the title deeds, providing you with some power over any future transactions.
 As a full mortgage borrower you will also be liable for keeping up the mortgage repayments.
-If you are on the title deeds and you already own your own property then it is possible you will incur additional stamp duty (under current legislation).
+If you are on the title deeds and you already own your own property then it is possible you will incur additional Stamp Duty Land Tax (SDLT).

 Joint borrower sole proprietor